Design and Drawing for Production: 7604 : 20 weeks : 1/2 Credit

 Architectural Drawing : 7612 : 20 weeks : 1/2 Credit

 This course challenges students in architectural design.
 It emphasizes architectural styles, kitchen and bath design, floor planning and drafting technique.
-Each student will have to design a structure to meet specific criteria utilizing the principles of good design.
+Each student will have to design a house to meet specific criteria utilizing the principles of good design and then build a scale model.
 This course is good for students with a wide range of interests from construction, interior design, architectural drafting and design, to home ownership and home remodeling.
+Chief Architect is used for project design.

 Pre-Engineering : 7622 : 20 weeks : 1/2 Credit